MikeDominic92/ZeroTrust-IAM-Analyzer/README.md

 ## Acknowledgments

-Built with Microsoft Graph API, Google Cloud Platform, FastAPI, and React.
+Built with Google Cloud Platform, FastAPI, and React.
 Thanks to the open source community for the tools and libraries that made this project possible.